gannimet/CardCrash/README.md

 # CardCrash

-CardCrash is a poker evaluation library written in Java.
+CardCrash is a poker hand evaluation library written in Java.

 ## Dependencies